Yale-EEB723/finalproject/README.md

 ## The goal

-The primary goal of this work is to investigate the evolution of MHCI and MHCII lineages within and among notothenioid species.
+The primary goal of this work is to investigate the evolution of MHCI and MHCII lineages among notothenioid species.

 ## The data